 Course Commencement Date

-There are four intakes for this course.
-This course commences on January, March, July and October of each year.
-If either of those dates fall on a Saturday or Sunday, the course shall commence on the first Monday after that date.
+There are two intakes for this course.
+This course commences in January and July of each year.
+If either of those dates falls on a Saturday or Sunday, the course shall commence on the first Monday after that date.

 Furen International School reserves the right to cancel a class/or programme if the minimum number of students enrolled is less than 15.
 Students may then choose to enrol for a later intake, if any, or withdraw from the course.
 For refund, please refer to our Refund Policy.